Alicelilyarmstrong/Project-one-Nile-crocodile-reproducible-code-/README.md

 **03 Modelling historical Nile crocodile occurrence with Maxent.Rmd**- This script runs a Maxent species distribution model on the historical Nile crocodile specimen data from GBIF and the NHM.

-**04 Functions anthropocene data.R-** functions to make scripts 05 and 06 work.
+**04 Functions anthropocene data.R-** custom functions needed to run scripts 05 and 06.

 **05 Land use extractions.Rmd-** This script takes extracts various types of land use data from the error polygons of the specimens.